sumust/mlfortherestofus/README.md

 # ML Demos

-This website will host the materials for the ML course Description and details
+This website will host the materials for the ML course Description and details to be added

 ## Schedule

-Schedule and what is covered
+Schedule of the course and what is covered

 ## Materials